 My name is William Deskin, but everybody calls me Bill.
 I’ve been creating objects and images in various media for the past 45 years.
 I’ve a degree in sculpture from the University of Oregon, and I still live in the Eugene-Springfield area, where a rich artistic and cultural environment makes it easy to be creative.

-Through the 1990s, I created and showed my sculptures, photographs, and paintings at numerous galleries and events throughout Western Oregon.
+Through the 1990s, I created, showed, and sold my sculptures, photographs, and paintings at numerous galleries and events throughout Western Oregon.
 In 2000, I started a one-man jewelry repair business serving local retailers and online clients, eventually winding it down in 2015.
 Jewelry was a nice way to stay creative, but it wasn’t the medium that I really loved.
 So I have returned to photography, acrylic and oil painting, and sculpture in stone and steel.

 Thanks for sharing my vision with me.

 — William Deskin